Skip to main content

 Common Questions

-Yes, stress can really cause or worsen gastritis.
-Chronic stress raises cortisol, thins the stomach lining's protective mucus layer, and shifts the nervous system away from digestion mode.
+Yes, stress can cause or worsen gastritis.
+Chronic stress raises cortisol, thins the stomach lining's protective mucus layer, and moves the nervous system away from digestion mode.
 That makes the lining more vulnerable to acid, food, and medications.
-Calming the nervous system is part of the treatment, not optional.
+Calming the nervous system is a central part of the treatment.

-You may need an endoscopy if you have any "alarm symptoms," which include unexplained weight loss, trouble swallowing, anemia, vomiting blood, or symptoms that do not improve with treatment.
+You may need an endoscopy if you have any "alarm symptoms," which include unexplained weight loss, trouble or pain with swallowing, anemia, vomiting blood, black or tarry stools, or symptoms that do not improve with treatment.
 In those cases, we coordinate with a gastroenterologist (a specialist in the digestive system).
 Most younger people without alarm symptoms can start with a conservative plan first.
+Heartburn on its own earns a visit once it is happening more than twice a week or waking you at night, which is the point where it has stopped being occasional indigestion.

-Long-term PPI use is generally safe for most people, but it is not free of trade-offs.
+Long-term PPI use is generally safe for most people, though it does carry trade-offs.
 Long-term use has been linked with lower magnesium and B12, slightly higher risk of certain infections, and reduced absorption of some nutrients.
 That is why we use the lowest effective dose for the shortest time needed.

 Foods that commonly trigger GERD include caffeine, alcohol, chocolate, peppermint, spicy foods, citrus, tomato-based sauces, and large or fatty meals.
 Late-night eating is a major trigger because lying down removes gravity's help.
 Triggers vary, so a 2-week food and symptom log usually reveals your personal list.